 We recognize that we can become easily distracted and go off course.
 Vows can bring us back to what is really most important and essential.
 Vows help us align our life with intention leading to action that benefits others and ourselves.

 Some types of vows and examples

-The Shrine of Vows is open to everyone in the wider Buddhist community and anyone else who wants to participate by leaving a token of their own deep intentions.
-For more details contact Great Vow Zen Monastery 503-728-0654.
+The Shrine of Vows is open to everyone who wants to participate by leaving a token of their own deep intentions.
+For more details contact Great Vow Zen Monastery by email or call 503-728-0654.